moderndatacompany/dataos.info/docs/resources/depot/fastbase.md

 <center><i>Three Level Hierarchy Structure in Pulsar</i></center>

 - One `tenant` represents a specific business unit or a product line.
 Topics created under a `tenant` share the same business context that is distinct from others.
-- Within one `tenant`, topics having similar behavioral characteristics can be further grouped into a smaller administrative unit called a `namespace`.
+- Within one `tenant`, topics having similar behavioral characteristics and can be further grouped into smaller administrative units called `namespace`.
 Different policies such as message retention or expiry policy, can be set either at the `namespace` level or at an individual `topic` level.
 Policies set at the `namespace` level will apply to all topics under the `namespace`.

 The below commands need to be executed in the above hierarchical order.